The FireWav EQ is flat with no audio effect and looks like this when it is first opened.

 Why does FireWav need an Equalizer (EQ)?

-Jayson Tomlin, Fideliquest founder says “Adding equalization to FireWav gives gamers an additional sweet spot to completely tailor their experience.
+Jayson Tomlin, FideliQuest founder says “Adding equalization to FireWav gives gamers an additional sweet spot to completely tailor their experience.
 The FireWav EQ was designed by partner Jeff Wilson, co-founder, and ultra-fidelity audio algorithm designer to be precise, clean with no clipping, and easy to use.
-FireWav EQ builds on the now delivers enhanced immersion and level control with fantastic EQ.”
+FireWav delivers enhanced immersion and level control with fantastic EQ.”

 How does an equalizer work?